daliagachc/py_data_watchdog/README.md

 3. value within range
     - monitor that a value is within specifications

-Whenever the watchdog detects a problem, it sends a message a one or directions with a custom message.
+Whenever the watchdog detects a problem, it sends a message to one or more directions with a custom message.

 it uses only standard python3 libraries.
 Therefore no extra packages are needed